 At the inception of a new policy or on a subsequent renewal we may offer you various optional insurance products or services such as legal protection or personal accident.
 Such optional covers or benefits will be clearly indicated to you as such and the cost will be shown separately on our documentation.
 If you wish to avail of these optional extras; covers or benefits please inform us or remit the appropriate premium.
 You do not have to purchase the optional products in order to purchase the insurance product.

-McCormack Hooper Dolan Insurances Ltd reserves the right to request additional information that may be required in order to comply with the Anti-Money Laundering requirements of the Criminal Justice (Money Laundering and Terrorist Financing) Act 2010, as amended by the Criminal Justice Act 2013 and the Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Act 2018.
+McCormack Hooper Dolan Insurances Ltd reserves the right to request additional information that may be required in order to comply with the Anti-Money Laundering requirements of the Criminal Justice (Money Laundering and Terrorist Financing) (Amendment) Act 2021.

 Your Duty of Disclosure